James-D-Wood/blog-api/README.md

 ### Storage Concerns

-Most of the information this API needs to store and retieve are basic metadata fields.
+Most of the information this API needs to store and retrieve are basic metadata fields.
 The article title, author name, and description can all be represented by relatively short text fields.
-For the sake of time, I am going to use PostgreSQL to set up users and relationships due to my familiarity with the technology.
-Arguably, depending on how this information could be modelled as unstructured data in a NoSQL DB technology, especially is the articles themselves required a JSON structure to model rich text or formatting declarations.
+For the sake of time, I aimed to use PostgreSQL to set up users and relationships due to my familiarity with the technology.

+I started by writing an interface for my persistence layer and an in-memory data store as a first pass to model the blog CRUD functionality.
+I like to start with an implementation like this because it helps me quickly sketch out a working implementation and can be repurposed as a test double for unit tests.

 ## Tradeoffs and Limitations